breatheco-de/content/src/content/lesson/everything-you-need-to-start-using-sqlalchemy.md

 ### INSERT: Inserting a record into the database

-To insert a record in the database, it is first necessary to have the instance to be added.
+To insert a record in the database, it is first necessary to have the instance added.
 Then, add it to the database session and complete the action with a commit.
 The following code visualizes this functionality (replace `<username_value>` and `<email_value>` with the actual values you want to add):

 ```py
 person = Person(username = <username_value>, email = <email_value>)